dzdjdyzan/mantis-image-to-sound/README.md

 - Python 3.8+
 - A C++ compiler
-- Windows 10 or above, macOS Monterey 12.7.5 or above
+- macOS Monterey 12.7.5 or above (for now only works on mac, further testing on windows and linux machines required)

 ## Setup: